dougsweetser/Q/docs/Math/complex_quaternions.md

 ![real_multiplication.jpg](../images/Math/complex_quaternions/image31.jpg)

 The vertices are the cubes, the edges are the pipe cleaners.
-The trivial group with e=0 in black is here.
-The trivial group with e=1 is here too.
-The gray cube with the white loop is not the trivial group since it involves both e and i^2^.
+The trivial group with *e*=0 in black is here.
+The trivial group with *e*=1 is here too.
+The gray cube with the white loop is not the trivial group since it involves both *e* and *i^2^*.
 The four products in the product table should be easy to find in the graph.

 If the information is exactly the same, why present both the product table and